Twisea/Connect-Guide/docs/making-a-post.md

     === "`Extra Options` Select Menu"
         The `Extra Options` select menu will display a list of options for you to choose from.
 These include marking your post as NSFW or selecting whether to make the post also available on your linked Twitter account.

-    The `post` command takes two options: `Text` and `Image`.
-The `text` option allows you to make a text post consisting of an optional title and content.
-The `image` option allows you to make an image post consisting of an optional title and an image URL.
+    The `post` command takes three options:

+    `Text`
+    :   A `text` post is a post consisting of two text fields.
+The title is optional and can have as much as fifty characters, while the content is required and can have up to 300 characters.

+    `Image`
+    :   An `image` post is a post consisting of a title and an image.
+The title is optional and can have up to fifty characters, while the image URL is required and can have up to 200 characters.

+    `Poll`
+    :   A `poll` post is a post consisting of a title and a poll.
+The title is optional and can have up to fifty characters, while the poll is required and can have from 2-4 options.

+    !!! tip "Extra Fields"
+        The `color` field is another field used to customize the color of your post's embed.
+This field is only available with Connect Plus.

 ## Information About Connect Post Creation
 While most of the post creation process is decided by you, the user, there's a few checks and processes that go on behind the scenes.